PowerShell/Community-Blog/Posts/2021/09/my-crescendo-journey.md

 ## What is Crescendo?

 Crescendo is an experimental module developed by [Jim Truher][jim], one of the main developers of PowerShell.
-Crescendo provides a framework to rapidly develop PowerShell cmdlets to wrap native commands, regardless of platform.
+Crescendo provides a framework to rapidly develop PowerShell cmdlets that wrap native commands, regardless of platform.
 The goal of a Crescendo-based module is to create PowerShell cmdlets that use a native command-line tool, but unlike the tool, return PowerShell objects instead of plain text.